-However, many people find the subject of salary difficult to broach with their manager.
+Broaching the subject of salary with a manager or boss is difficult for most people.
 To ensure you’re adequately prepared, we’ve rounded up some top tips on how to ask for a pay rise.

 - Do your research.
 In an ideal world, we’d all be earning more than our current salaries, but convincing your manager to settle on your dream figure is unlikely.
 Instead, Nicolette Maury, Managing Director of Intuit Australia says you should “make sure you research how similar jobs pay so you can set realistic expectations for yourself and your employer.”
 Having a look at roles advertised on SEEK that are similar to yours can provide a good indication of what to expect.
 Jo Besser, Director of recruitment company Career Threads also suggests that you’re “in tune with your company’s performance to avoid disappointment, should they not be doing so well.”
 Before your meeting, speak to your HR Manager about your company’s policy on pay rises.

 When you’re asking for a pay increase, the goal is to convince your manager that you’re worthy of a higher salary.

 - Illustrate your reasons.
 When you’re asking for a pay increase, the goal is to convince your manager that you’re worthy of a higher salary.
 Justin Levy, Managing Director of 100 Squared says “employers are always looking for people who have gone above and beyond.”
 So in your meeting, use clear examples to demonstrate how you’ve delivered beyond what is expected of you.
 Highlight particular instances where you’ve taken initiative, helped a team member or tangibly contributed to business results.
 Nicolette affirms, “If you can show you’re delivering more value than what’s expected of you, it’s easier to make a strong case.”
 To feel adequately prepared, take a list of your examples into the meeting to refer to when the time comes to speak.